WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

         Swart et al. (2019): CCCma CanESM5 model output prepared for CMIP6 ScenarioMIP.
 Version 20190429.
 Earth System Grid Federation. https://doi.org/10.22033/ESGF/CMIP6.1317.

-    where ESGF is the data publisher and the DOI points to the data citation landing page.
     If the latest dataset version included in your study is unknown, use the date of data download instead to characterize the version.
+    If multiple models are used in a publication, please include a table with the sources (name of the model), institutions and citations.

     ???
-Note "More info on citations"
+Note "How to find the DOI?"

+        The DOIs can be found through the [Citation Search][citesearch] or in the citation tab of a dataset on MetaGrid.

+        It is also possible to take the `tracking_id` global attribute of a file and append it to [https://handle-esgf.dkrz.de/lp/](https://handle-esgf.dkrz.de/lp/) (e.g., [https://handle-esgf.dkrz.de/lp/21.14100/3c2cf1eb-921d-3f48-b0c2-982ef55d93d4](https://handle-esgf.dkrz.de/lp/21.14100/3c2cf1eb-921d-3f48-b0c2-982ef55d93d4)).
+The DOI will appear on the page of the handle service.

+        Note that there are two citation granularities on experiment data and on model/MIP data.

         Further information on the data citation concept for CMIP7 is available [here][cmipcite] and described in [Stockhause and Lautenschlager (2017)][Stockhause2017].
 Citations can also be search using [DataCite's catalog][datacitecat] and [Google's Dataset Search][gdatasetsearch].

+ 3. **Cite a paper from the GMD special issue**

+    Cite, as appropriate, one or more of the [CMIP7 GMD special issue][GMDSpecialIssue] articles, which include an overview of the CMIP7 experiment design and descriptions of the CMIP7 endorsed MIPs.
+    TODO: should we be clearer ? ask to cite Dunne specifically ?

- 3. **Register your work.**
+ 4. **Register your work.**

     Register your work on the [CMIP7 Publication Hub][CMIPpubs].
     TODO:do we still want this ?

-4. **Adhere to the license**
+5. **Adhere to the license**

     Adhere to licensing restrictions associated with the Creative Commons Attribution 4.0 International ([CC BY 4.0]) license.

-5. **Cite a paper from the GMD special issue**

-    Cite, as appropriate, one or more of the [CMIP7 GMD special issue][GMDSpecialIssue] articles, which include an overview of the CMIP7 experiment design and descriptions of the CMIP7 Endorsed-MIPs, the CMIP7 forcing data sets, and the CMIP7 infrastructure.

-6. **Use the standard vocabulary**
+6. **Use the standard vocabularies**

-    Include in publications a table listing the models and institutions that provided model output for research use.
-In this table and as appropriate in figure legends, use the CMIP7 standard names as defined by the [controlled vocabularies (CV)][cmipCvs] (see [Section 3](#3-cmip7-facets-and-their-documentation)).
+    Use the CMIP7 standard names as defined by the [controlled vocabularies (CVs)][cmipCvs] (see [Section 3](#3-cmip7-facets-and-their-documentation)).
 Refer to the collection of CMIP7 models as the “CMIP7 multi-model ensemble” (or similar) and use, as appropriate, phrases like “CMIP7 multi-model [archive/output/results/simulations/dataset/…]” to describe CMIP7 contributions and products.

 !!! warning